 The final rule is that your child should come to you or a trusted adult

-If your child has access to watch youtube please click on child safety, parent fact sheet link below
+If your child has access to watch youtube please click on child safety link, and other parent fact sheets links below

 Please click on the link below for information on keeping your child safe online regarding the game Fortnite